 The Neuro-Oncology Program at The University of Tennessee Medical Center provides state-of-the-art treatment for patients with tumors (malignant and benign) of the nervous system, including the brain and spine.
 Led by James A. Killeffer, MD, our team provides expert care for patients who experience neurological complications from cancer, cancer therapies or related disorders.
-The team of skilled, board-certified and experienced physicians participates in a multidisciplinary approach to diseases of the brain and spine — neurologists and neurosurgeons treat conditions that may affect patients from diagnosis to treatment of brain and spinal tumors.
-The Cancer and Brain & Spine Centers of Excellence have a long and rich tradition of collaboration by minimizing cancer's impact on a patient’s quality of life.
-This collaborative team includes radiation oncologists, radiologists and pathologists who work together to plan a course of treatment that is unique for each patient.
-The division also conducts clinical trials aimed at trying to improve outcomes.
+Our skilled, board-certified and experienced physicians participate in a multidisciplinary approach for the management of diseases involving the brain and spine.

 - Acoustic Neuromas